M-0612/challenge-app-deployment/README.md

 **Limitations:**

 * Predictions rely on the quality of input data.
 Missing or inaccurate values can lead to errors.
-* The app currently does not support real-time updates or external datasets.
+* Currently, the user can only choose from a small number of features.
+This is due to the use of a KNN regression model which struggles with high-dimensional data (for a detailed explanation, see below).
 * Predictions depend heavily on the quality and coverage of the dataset.
-The original dataset the KNN regression model is based on, may contain imbalanced representation of different properties and features.
+The original dataset is based on, may contain imbalanced representation of different properties and features.
 As a result, certain feature combinations may result in inaccurate predictions.
+* The app currently does not support real-time updates or external datasets.

 * Improvements could include:
   * Expanding feature choice and countries.